Trade Policy and Structural Change: Two-country Model

-Before examining the tariff impact on sectoral composition, let us first see how tariffs affect real per capita consumption $C_n/L_n$.\footnote{As tariffs do not affect population $L_n$, the following discussion holds both in terms of aggregate and per capita consumption.} In the following subsections, we assume that existing tariffs applied by Home to Foreign exports are uniform across sectors (including services, hypothetically), $\tau_{HF}^j=\tau_{HF} \ge 0$ for all $j \in \{a,m,s \}$, and Foreign does not set tariffs, $\tau_{FH}^j=0$ for all $j$.
-We then consider a unilateral increase in Home's tariffs.
-For analytical convenience, in the case of nonhomothetic CES ($0<\epsilon^a<\epsilon^m=1<\epsilon^s$), the tariff increase is assumed to be uniform across sectors, $d\tau_{HF}^j=d\tau_{HF}>0$ for all $j$.
-In the case of homothetic CES including Cobb-Douglas as a special case ($\epsilon^j=1$ for all $j$), however, the tariff increase can vary across sectors, $d\tau_{HF}^j=d\tau_{HF}>0$ for some $j$ and $d\tau_{HF}^h=0$ for $h \neq j$.
-As will be seen clearly in the next subsection, the former highlights the income effect and the latter the relative price effect.
+Before examining the tariff impact on sectoral composition, let us first see how tariffs affect real per capita consumption $C_n/L_n$.\footnote{As tariffs do not affect population $L_n$, the following discussion holds both in terms of aggregate and per capita consumption.} In the following subsections, we consider a unilateral increase in Home's tariffs on the manufacturing sector, $d\tau_{HF}^m = d\tau^m > 0$, starting from a tariff-free world.
+That is, tariffs both in Home and Foreign are initially zero, $\tau_{HF}^j=0$ and $\tau_{FH}^j=0$ for all $j \in \{a,m,s \}$.